danielyaba/gke-private-tunneller/README.md

 ## Install TinyProxy VM-Instance
-You can use the Terraform code to deploy the vm-instance:
+You can use the Terraform code to deploy the vm-instance with installs TinyProxy:
 ```
 git clone https://github.com/danielyaba/gke-private-tunneller.git && cd gke-private-tunneller
 cd terrafrom